duneroadrunner/misc/lifetime checker observations - Jun 2018.md

 	}
 ```

-And one other thing to mention that we observed, but did not thoroughly investigate, is the phenomenon of the checkers simply failing to flag some non-compliant code in large source files (with a lot of other non-compliant code), while reliably flagging the same non-compliant code in smaller source files.
+And one other thing to mention that we observed, but did not thoroughly investigate, is the phenomenon of the lifetime checker simply failing to flag some non-compliant code in large source files (with a lot of other non-compliant code), while reliably flagging the same non-compliant code in smaller source files.
 We do not rule out the possibility that this is intended behavior.

 So this version of the checker does not yet fully do the job, but it seems to be a lot of the way there.